brylie/yoga-sutras-of-patanjali-llm-rag/README.md

 - `Yoga Sutras of Patanjali RAG chat.json`: Exported Langflow project for users to import
 - `YogaSutrasOfPatanjali-pg2526.txt`: Full text of the Yoga Sutras of Patanjali from Project Gutenberg

+## Using GitHub Codespaces

+This project is configured to work with GitHub Codespaces, allowing you to start developing quickly without setting up a local environment.

+To start using Codespaces:

+1. Go to the GitHub repository page
+2. Click on the "Code" button
+3. Select the "Codespaces" tab
+4. Click on "Create codespace on main"

+This will create a new Codespace with all necessary dependencies installed.
+You can start developing right away!

+Note: The first time you create a Codespace, it may take a few minutes to set up.

 ## Setup

 1. Clone the repository: